jorgeceballosgarcia/oci-generative-ai/README.md

 ```

 ## Troubleshooting
-1. If one is the three apps (stable-diffusion-webui, bloom-webui, dreambooth-webui) is down, you can check the logs and the state of each service, with the commands.
+1. If one is the three apps (stable-diffusion-webui, bloom-webui, dreambooth-webui, automatic-image-processing) is down, you can check the logs and the state of each service, with the commands.

 ```
 systemctl status stable-diffusion
 systemctl status dreambooth
 systemctl status bloom-webui
+systemctl status automatic-image-processing
 ```

 You can try to start the service by.